A seven day pill box is a good organizer for storing your earrings.

 I often see questions on how to display or organize your earrings.
 When I have a chain, I often string it from one push pin to another and hang the hook kind from them.

 Years ago, I bought a lovely crocheted tank top from a local thrift store (possibly on half-price day!); I hung it on a pretty wooden hanger, in my bathroom, and used it for holding all my earrings.

 I use a 1 inch wide grosgrain ribbon.
 Choose a color you like, and tie a knot in each ends to keep the ends from fraying; or hem the ends if you're feeling flush on time and want a neater look.

 Do you have a hard time keeping up with earrings?
 Here's a thought.
 I bought 4 plastic ice cube trays.
 In each of the cube spaces I put a single pair of earrings.
-They stack easily and you can see 12 at once and find the pair you are looking for in a jiffy.

 I love earrings so I have a lot.
 I was constantly having to go through so many each time I chose an outfit.
 I organized them in a divided box made for that purpose, I sorted by color.